mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 Melna averted her eyes and stammered, "Linyu, you shouldn't show strangers your body."

 Linyu paused for a moment to interpret the strangeness of what Melna had just said, and then continued setting down the trinket on the ground near hae and then feeling hae way back to the washroom.
 Hesitantly, Melna moved her gaze to the trinket.
-It was wooden with intricate carvings on the top that seemed to have survived through a great number of trouble.
+It was wooden with metal rod sticking out and intricate carvings on the top that seemed to have survived through a great number of trouble.
 She turned it over to find three jagged holes drilled into the bottom.

 *What is this thing?*

-She faintly heard some noise coming from it, and put it up to her ear.
-It was just static, but she found herself continuing to listen.
+She faintly heard some noise coming from it, and hesitantly put it up to her ear.
+The sound was static at first, but she continued to listen closer as the observers taught her to do with the projectors at the observatory, and through the static she began to make out the tones and rhythms of a voice.

 Linyu startled her from a trance-like fixation, standing in front of her with Liffa's robes and hae own wet clothes in hae hands.
-Thi knew where the listener had gone, and carried a look of disappointment.
-Thi felt for her hands and then ripped it from her hands and hid it in hae robes.
+Thi knew where the listener had gone, and carried a look of consternation.
+Thi fervidly felt for Melna's hands amidst her confusion and pulled the listener from them, taking no pause to hide it away in hae damp, dirty clothes.

 She responded, "I'm sorry, I should have asked first."